Wednesday, April 04, 2007

 We believe the mission of the Coalition is too important to wind down at this important point.

 We are on the point of creating the soil carbon market in Australia, We are enrolling landholders for trading.
+But the challenges we have coming up include:

 1. Being fobbed off with Federal Government Stewardship Payments instead of carbon credits.
 These are a poor substitute for three reasons: i. it puts you in the hands of the public servants; ii.
 They could never be as lucrative; iii.
 They represent handouts, not payments for produce.
 We believe the Howard Government is implacably opposed to soil carbon credits.
 (Leopards don’t change their spots.)